apjanke/ronn-ng/README.md

 ## Background

-Some think UNIX manual pages are a poor and outdated form of documentation.
+Some think Unix manual pages are a poor and outdated form of documentation.
 I
 disagree:

 - Manpages follow a well defined structure that's immediately familiar.
 This